MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/host-custom-event-website-on-azure.md

 ## Step 2: Register your web application

 To use event management public API, you need a web application token.
 The web application token is used to control API requests that are associated with your organization.
-See the steps described in topic [Register your web application](register-web-application-events-api.md) to create a web application token.
-For the **Origin** field enter the Primary endpoint value that you got while enabling the static website.
+More information: [Register your web application](register-web-application-events-api.md).

 ## Step 3: Create environment.ts file